 The LTV-2500 includes several preset picture modes: STANDARD, VIVID, SPORT MOVIE, GAME, and USER.
 I just finished reviewing the LTV3500 PRO, and I had the opportunity to compare it with the LTV-2500.
 The projectors delivered similar color reproduction, and the characteristics of their picture modes were nearly identical.

 The STANDARD and MOVIE were the most accurate picture modes out of the box.
-Overall, I preferred the MOVIE mode because the STANDARD mode was slightly cooler.
+When the two modes are compared, MOVIE is slightly warmer than STANDARD.
 The other picture modes produced an even cooler blueish image, which might be beneficial for balancing the effect of warm room lighting.

 The USER mode usually is one of the most accurate, but this projector is different.
 While most video enhancements are often switched off in a projector's USER mode on the AWOL Vision projector, they are on.
 It would be great if the USER mode offered the same image quality as the MOVIE or STANDARD modes because it would make it a much better starting point for professional calibration.